danmasta/lo/docs/docs/about.md

 ### Graceful degradation

-By default, encountering an unregistered subclass doesn't fail or silently bloat the type table.
+By default, encountering an unregistered subclass doesn't fail (or silently add to the type table).
 Instead it resolves to the **nearest registered ancestor**, inheriting correct capability flags derived from the prototype.
 A custom readable stream subclass resolves to `Readable`, and a DOM node subtype resolves to `Node`.

-The `settings.addUnknownTypes` flag (false by default) can opt in to caching unknown types by their own identity instead, trading a small, bounded, predictable footprint for more specific naming.
+The `settings.addUnknownTypes` flag (`false` by default) can opt in to caching unknown types by their own identity instead, trading a small, bounded, predictable footprint for more specific naming.

 ### Extending the type registry